wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 the Wazuh Manager and on the agents.
 We will also configure ``vulnerability-detector`` on the Wazuh Manager to periodically scan the collected inventory data for known vulnerable packages.
-We will observe relevant log messages and vulnerability alerts in Wazuh dashboard including a dashboard dedicated to this.
+We will observe relevant log messages and vulnerability alerts in the Wazuh dashboard including a dashboard dedicated to this.
 We will also interact with the Wazuh API to more deeply mine the inventory data, and even take a look at the databases where it is stored.